cns-netadmin/white-cabinet/README.md

 In White Cabinet theme, accordion menu is used as top menu.
 Hamburger menu at header is automatically changed with accordion menu.

-To add new accodion menu, add new parameter block `menu.main`.
+To add new accordion menu, add new parameter block `menu.main`.
-In the following case, the page created by `/foo/bar/content/URL/index.md` is corresponded.

 ```config.toml
 [[menu.main]]